International Studies, BA

 International Studies Major Requirements

-Students may receive credit toward the International Studies (IS) major for participation in study abroad programs or the United Nations Summer Seminar.
+Students may receive credit toward the International Studies (IS) major for participation in study abroad programs or the International Politics & Foreign Policy Summer Seminar.
 Credit towards the major also may be obtained through a semester-long internship in an international business, a government office, or a private organization with an international focus, either in Milwaukee or abroad.

 ECON 103Principles of Microeconomics3